publiccodenet/about/activities/communication/communications-plan.md

 * we aim to publish blogposts and jobs on Mondays (for maximum engagement)
 * the bulk of our social media engagement should take place Monday to Thursday

+### Templates

+Staff should use the [basic tweet template](basic-tweet-template.md) as a starting point when proposing a new tweet.

 ### Press releases

 We rarely create press releases - we believe our news should usually be available to everyone at the same time.
 Instead, we prefer to: